NARI's Standards of Practice for the Remodeling Industry

 NARI's Code of Ethics

-Each member of the National Association of the Remodeling Industry is pledged to observe high standards of honesty, integrity and responsibility in the conduct of business:
+Each member of the National Association of the Remodeling Industry is pledged to observe high standards of honesty, integrity and responsibility in the conduct of business by:

-- By promoting in good faith only those products and services which are known to be functionally and economically sound, and which are known to be consistent with objective standards of health and safety;
+- Promoting in good faith only those products and services which are known to be functionally and economically sound, and which are known to be consistent with objective standards of health and safety.

-- By making all advertising and sales promotion factually accurate, avoiding those practices which tend to mislead or deceive the customer.
+- Making all advertising and sales promotion factually accurate, avoiding those practices which tend to mislead or deceive the customer.

-- By writing all contracts and warranties such that they comply with federal, state, and local laws.
+- Writing all contracts and warranties such that they comply with federal, state, and local laws.

-- By promptly acknowledging and taking appropriate action on all customer complaints.
+- Promptly acknowledging and taking appropriate action on all customer complaints.

-- By refraining from any act intended to restrain trade or suppress competition.
+- Refraining from any act intended to restrain trade or suppress competition.

-- By obtaining and retaining insurance as required by federal, state, and local authorities.
+- Obtaining and retaining insurance as required by federal, state, and local authorities.

-- By obtaining and retaining licensing and/or registration as required by federal, state, and local authorities.
+- Obtaining and retaining licensing and/or registration as required by federal, state, and local authorities.

-- By taking appropriate action to preserve the health and safety of employees, trade contractors, and clients.
+- Taking appropriate action to preserve the health and safety of employees, trade contractors and clients.

 Marketing includes, but is not limited to, the planning of and the steps taken to bring merchants and consumers together.
 Marketing includes advertising, product pricing, distribution, customer service, sales strategy, public relations, branding, etc. Methods refer to any means of communication, including but not limited to: oral, written, audio, video, and internet-based representation.